chrisbrickey/greenroom/README.md

-# mcp-server-2
+# mcp-entertainment-recommender

 A simple python package containing a Model Context Protocol (MCP) server that provides entertainment recommender utilities to agents.
 This server integrates with [TMDB](www.themoviedb.org), a free and community-driven database of entertainment content.

 ## Dependencies